satijalab/seurat-wrappers/docs/fasttopics.md

 <img src="fasttopics_files/figure-markdown_strict/structure-plot-1.png" style="display: block; margin: auto;" />

-In the Structure plot, each position along the x-axis is a cell, and bar heights correspond to topic proportions (which sum to 1 for each cell).
+In the Structure plot, each position along the x-axis is a cell and the bar heights at each position correspond to topic proportions for that cell.

-From this plot, we see that topic 3 (green) closely corresponds to B cells.
-Topics 1 (red) and 4 (purple) also correspond well to the two types of monocytes, but there is some overlap; the purple topic is shared by both types of monocytes.
+Looking closely at the Structure plot, we observe that topic 3 (green) closely corresponds to B cells.
+Topics 1 (red) and 4 (purple) also correspond fairly well to the two types of monocytes, but there is also some overlap in the topics; in particular, the purple topic is shared by both types of monocytes.
+This suggests that expression in these two types of cells is less distinguishable than B cells vs. other cell types.

-Topic 5 (orange) corresponds well to natural killer (NK) cells, and topic 2 (blue) appears to capture biological processes common to T cells.
-The CD8+ T cells have characteristics of both NK cells and T cells—these are T cells that sometimes become \`\`NK-like’’—and this is captured in the topic model by assigning membership to both topics 2 and 5.
+Topic 5 (orange) corresponds closely to natural killer (NK) cells.
+Topic 2 (blue) appears to capture biological processes common to T cells.
+Interestingly, CD8+ T cells have characteristics of both NK cells and T cells—these are T cells that sometimes become \`\`NK-like’’—and this is reflected in the topic model by assigning membership to both topics 2 and 5.

 The other cell types (platelets, dendritic cells), perhaps because they are less abundant and/or difficult to distinguish from the other cell